 Most Americans say they would trade these work benefits just to see their team claim the Super Bowl.

-Is a Super Bowl victory worth trading your vacation time or yearly bonus?
+Is a Super Bowl victory for your favorite NFL team worth trading your vacation time or yearly bonus?
 Over half of the country says it is.

 At least according to one survey from personal finance site GoBankingRates, who asked online users: “What would you give up to see your favorite NFL team win the Super Bowl?”